codefool/cflib/README.md

-# cflib
+# libcf
-LIbrary of useful objects and routines
+Library of useful objects and routines